Token Cap-Table Management: Equity and Tokens on One Ledger (2026)

 Practical guidance

-- Model fully diluted across both — SAFEs, warrants, side letters, grants.
+- Model fully diluted across both: SAFEs, warrants, side letters and grants.

-- Reconcile the allocation plan vs the actual cap table — surface discrepancies.
+- Reconcile the allocation plan against the actual cap table to surface discrepancies.

-- Reconcile token positions against custodian/on-chain reality — the share-register analogue.
+- Reconcile token positions against custodian and on-chain reality, the share-register analogue.

-- Keep instrument terms structured (conversion, exercise, vesting) — feeds dilution and accounting.
+- Keep instrument terms structured (conversion, exercise, vesting), since they feed dilution and accounting.

-Pulley administers token and equity cap tables together and connects to institutional custodians for on-chain reconciliation; Carta administers equity cap tables broadly.
-They record and model instruments, dilution and vesting.
-Confirm the tool models both ledgers and your specific instrument terms — it does not determine legal ownership or whether a token right is a security; that stays a counsel determination.
+For a Web3 cap table, the configuration that matters is whether the tool can hold both ledgers and reconcile the token side against on-chain reality, not just model equity.
+When you evaluate one, confirm that it represents both the equity and token ledgers and your specific instrument terms, and that it connects to your custodians for on-chain reconciliation.
+Pulley administers token and equity cap tables together and connects to institutional custodians for that reconciliation; Carta administers equity cap tables broadly.
+Both record and model instruments, dilution and vesting, but neither determines legal ownership or whether a token right is a security; that stays a counsel determination.

-Wag3s HR records the instrument and grant data behind both ledgers — SAFE conversion terms, token-warrant/side-letter terms, vesting schedules — as structured, auditable inputs to cap-table and equity-/token-compensation reporting, while the legal, securities and accounting treatment stays counsel- and accountant-confirmed.
+Wag3s HR records the instrument and grant data behind both ledgers, the SAFE conversion terms, the token-warrant and side-letter terms, and the vesting schedules, as structured, auditable inputs to cap-table and equity- and token-compensation reporting.
+The legal, securities and accounting treatment stays a determination for counsel and your accountant; Wag3s supports that work rather than replacing it.
 See the HR product page.

 Further reading